Unlimited Range Shooters Association (URSA)

 A No and yes.
 In the normal course of activities, points will not be recorded in the first place IF there is a problem (e.g., gross unsportsmanlike conduct).
 In that case there are no points to lose.
 However, if there is an "irregularity" which is not documented until after the fact, points incorrectly recorded could be "lost."
 As an example, a report for six named shooters is submitted, recorded, and published but there were only five shooters that completed the course of fire.
 In that case, points will be "lost" by the shooter not completing the course of fire.

-13. Q What is the sequence of operations to run an event?
+13. Q What is the sequence of operations for an event/what is the course of fire?

 A The following sequence of steps is the “Standard Drill” (assumes steel gongs as targets and RTAC's IRIS systems as hit indicators).

-the Liability Release and Build Sheet portions of the form.
-No one shoots who has
+Release and Build Sheet portions of the form.
+No one shoots who has not completed

 3. Practice -